mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/adding-toolbar-button.md

 ## Responding To the User ##

-You can listen for `click`, `mouseover`, and `mouseout` events by assigning functions to the corresponding widget properties.
+You can listen for `click`, `mouseover`, and `mouseout` events by passing handler functions as the corresponding constructor options.
 The widget example above assigns a listener to the `click` event using the `onClick` option, and there are similar `onMouseover` and `onMouseout` options.

 To handle user interaction in more detail, you can attach a content script to the widget.
 Your add-on script and the content script can't